Krande/adapy/images/tests/report/00-main/02-eigenvalue-summary.md

 ### Summary

-This section presents the resulting comparison between the calculated results from the eigenvalue analysis in the different FEA tools.
+This section presents a comparison between the calculated results from the eigenvalue analysis of a cantilever beam using the different FEA tools.

+Note!
+The `Sestra` and `Abaqus` analyses are not performed as part of the github actions step.
+The eigenmode results are kept in cached json files and imported during the compilation of the report using __paradoc__.

 {{__eig_compare_solid__}}